 Staff

-Phoenix Cook (They/Them)
+Phoenix Cook, MA (They/Them)

 Phoenix Cook is a current Ph.D. student in Educational Neuroscience at Gallaudet University.
 Their work focuses on the cognitive neuroscience of ASL and language acquisition in deaf children.